floragunncom/search-guard-docs/_content/_docs_configuration_changes/configuration_environment_variables.md

 Still, you might want to keep sensitive data separate from the configuration.
 This has a number of advantages:

-- It is not possibly to accidentially reveal secrets when reviewing configuration files.
+- It is not possibly to accidentally reveal secrets when reviewing configuration files.
 - You can separately manage and update secrets and configuration files.

 ## Using configuration variables